Register of New Zealand

 (Proper title of Chair was ‘Professor of English Bible and Practical Training’.

-Moderator of the General Ass 1928
+Moderator of the General Assembly 1928

 On Union in 1901 he was appointed Convener of the Foreign Missions Committee and for 21 years